2015 Bangkok bombing: Reward

 Police offered a one million baht reward for information leading to the arrest of the bomber.
 On 20 August this was increased to two million baht by an anonymous Thai businessman, and later to three million baht (US$84,000).
-A further two million baht (US$56,000) was offered by a prominent member of the Red Shirt movement and another two million by the son of former prime minister Thaksin Shinawatra, as well as five million baht (US$140,000) for "those officials who investigate and make arrests".
+A further two million baht (US$56,000) was offered by a prominent member of the Red Shirt movement and another two million by Panthongtae Shinawatra, son of former prime minister Thaksin Shinawatra, as well as five million baht (US$140,000) for "those officials who investigate and make arrests".
 On 31 August, national police chief Somyot Poompanmoung awarded the three million baht to members of the police whose work led to the arrest of a suspect in the bombings.
 This suspect later confessed to being the individual seen on CCTV in the first bombing.
 One million baht came from police chief Somyot and the rest came from his friends.
 At the end of September 2015, police awarded themselves a second reward, essentially for making substantial progress in the investigation.